What to Look for to Prevent Sun Poisoning

 While most people generally don’t think of a sunburn as a condition requiring medical attention, a severe sunburn is nothing to take lightly.
 This type of reaction to the sun can lead to blisters that can become infected and leave scars.
 The symptoms of sun poisoning can also be indicative of heat stroke or dehydration.

-At Urgent Care of Texas, we have an experienced team of medical professionals that can get you diagnosed and treated for sun poisoning fast.
+At Physician Partners of America, we have an experienced team of medical professionals that can get you diagnosed and treated for sun poisoning fast.
 This means feeling better more quickly and minimizing the risk of more serious consequences.
 Treatment may include IV fluids to prevent dehydration or oral steroids to reduce pain and inflammation.
 Topical ointments may be necessary for areas of blistering or extreme redness.

-Fast, effective treatment is available at any of our conveniently located urgent care centers in Keller, Coppell, or Arlington.
+Fast, effective treatment is available at any of our conveniently located clinics in Texas and Florida.
 You never need an appointment at our walk-in clinics for sun poisoning treatment or any other non-life-threatening illness or injury.

-At Urgent Care of Texas, our goal is to be there when you need us, but our hope is that you always stay healthy and well.
+At Physician Partners of America, our goal is to be there when you need us, but our hope is that you always stay healthy and well.
 We urge you to take precautions against sun poisoning by wearing sunscreen, layering your clothing, staying hydrated, and knowing when to spot the symptoms of sun overexposure in yourself and others.
 Certain medications can drastically increase your sensitivity to the sun, so be sure to review the side effects of any medication you are taking and reduce your sun exposure accordingly.